 “When people who garden find new friendships with neighbors, when a walk in the woods brings relief from pent-up tension, or when a potted begonia restores vitality to a hospital patient, we can begin to sense the power of these connections.”

-So back to our motorhome.
 It was Saturday, October 22, and we’d just finished dinner when Marty had his mini-stroke.
-He was on the phone, talking with his daughter, when suddenly he couldn’t form words.
+He was on the phone, talking with his daughter when suddenly he couldn’t form words.
 We were 40 miles from the nearest hospital in Richfield, Utah.
 At dawn, we broke camp and starting driving.
 We didn’t talk much, really.
 Just listened to peaceful music on the radio and let the views of rolling pastures and sparkling lakes soothe our concerns for the future.

 Marty’s mini-stroke was a wake-up call in many ways.
 For example, I’ve had to learn how to cook all over again.
 But that’s another story.
 And although I’ve been a master gardener, teacher, and garden writer for many years, what happened in October changed my view, my appreciation, of plants.
 Did you know that chlorophyll and hemoglobin bear a striking similarity in structure?
 Ah, that’s yet another story.